chrimerss/allenslib/docs/Extreme Events/climatology.md

 __Prat, O. P., & Nelson, B. R. (2015).
 Evaluation of precipitation estimates over CONUS derived from satellite, radar, and rain gauge data sets at daily to annual scales (2002–2012).
 Hydrology and Earth System Sciences, 19(4), 2037.__

 The author adopts adaptive absolute rain rates to define extreme (i.e., WMMD=17.3 mm/day, 2 in/day, 4 in/day).

+# How to define extreme rainfall events?

+__Stevenson, S.N. and R.S.
+Schumacher, 2014: A 10-Year Survey of Extreme Rainfall Events in the Central and Eastern United States Using Gridded Multisensor Precipitation Analyses.
+Mon.
+Wea.
+Rev., 142, 3147–3162, https://doi.org/10.1175/MWR-D-13-00345.1__

+The author constructed extreme rainfall events alike IDF curve but with radar gridded product, determining 100yr/50yr return plus the time accumulation (1h,6h,24h) with 10 years of data.

+They analyzed the distribution of extreme rainfall events in terms of seasonality, diurnal effect, and topography based on these categories.